yegor256/blog/_posts/2017/aug/2017-08-15-bitcoin-pyramid.md

 Will this be legal?
 I seriously doubt that [Stripe](http://www.stripe.com), for example, would approve my account if I told them my business plan.

-And the problem is not the YegorCoin itself&mdash;there is nothing wrong in creating your own crypto-electronic-whatever-product.
+And the problem is not the YegorCoin itself---there is nothing wrong in creating your own crypto-electronic-whatever-product.
 The problem is that I'll be trading something that has a very questionable value, being completely unregulated by the government.
-The trading of my YegorCoin, just like shares of stocks, bonds, options, gold, and Bitcoin, must be regulated by the people we're paying our taxes to&mdash;the police.
+The trading of my YegorCoin, just like shares of stocks, bonds, options, gold, and Bitcoin, must be regulated by the people we're paying our taxes to---the police.

-You may say that Coinbase is not issuing those Bitcoins and only trading them&mdash;and that's why it's not a pyramid.
+You may say that Coinbase is not issuing those Bitcoins and only trading them---and that's why it's not a pyramid.
 Not true.
 In my YegorBase shop I won't need to issue my YegorCoins for very long.
 As soon as the total volume of YegorCoins is big enough, the situation will control itself and the price will jump and fall somehow.
 I will make profit on the trading